 Rationale: Resistance of glioblastoma to the alkylating agent temozolomide may result from the expression of the DNA repair protein O6-methylguanine-DNA methyltransferase (MGMT).
 Methylation of the MGMT promoter region has been correlated with responsiveness to temozolomide, but there is no consensus on the most accurate method to determine this methylation.
 Conventional methods have limitations due to the dependence on bisulphate treatment and limited read length.
 Nanopore long-read sequencing offers methylation analysis of native DNA without the need for bisulphate treatment or amplification.
 Combined with recent advancements in targeting methods, nanopore sequencing can provide an accurate, broad and cost-effective approach to MGMT promoter methylation analysis.

-Methods: We analyzed 148 CNS tumors using Nanopore sequencing and compared the results to data obtained using pyrosequencing or methylation bead arrays.
-We used Oxford Nanopore Technologies (ONT) MinION flow cells to run single or barcoded (multiplex) assays, following a CRISPR/Cas9 protocol, and included results from adaptive sequencing runs.
-We then compared the methylation data to results from standard diagnostic methods.
+Methods: We analyzed biopsies from148 patients operated for CNS tumors using Nanopore sequencing and compared the results to data obtained using pyrosequencing or methylation bead arrays.
+Isolated DNA was analyzed on the Oxford Nanopore Technologies (ONT) MinION flow cells following a CRISPR/Cas9 protocol and compared to results from adaptive sequencing runs on the same system.
+We then compared the methylation data to results from standard pyrosequencing diagnostic methods.

 Results: We found a 92% correlation between pyrosequencing of 4 CpGs in the CpG island of MGMT and nanopore sequencing.
-We could re-create classification by the MGMT STP27 algorithm with data from nanopore sequencing.
+Further, we could re-create classification by the MGMT STP27 algorithm with data from nanopore sequencing.
 Furthermore, we were able to include in the analysis an additional 94 CpGs within the MGMT CpG island and 17 CpGs within the island shores.
 Data clustering revealed a robust difference between unmethylated and methylated samples that could be used for patient stratification.

-Discussion: Our findings demonstrate that ONT is a capable method for replacing pyrosequencing, or methylation bead-array, providing high-confidence results within a few hours of sequencing.
+Discussion: Our findings demonstrate that ONT could replase pyrosequencing or methylation bead-array, providing high-confidence results within a few hours of sequencing while allowing for single or multiplex runs.
 The extension of the analysis to all of the 98 CpGs of the CpG island of the MGMT promoter region results in a complete picture of the investigated MGMT region, which potentially enables further exploration of the correlation between methylation status and additional clinical parameters.
 However, for full replacement of standard diagnostic methods such as pyrosequencing analysis, further studies need to be performed using nanopore sequencing to refine the treatment relevant sites and cut-off levels for methylation.

 Keywords: MGMT promoter methylation, Nanopore sequencing, CRISPR/Cas9, Glioblastoma